SOPs for a One-Person Startup: How to Build Systems When You Are the System

 That's it.
 Fifteen minutes.
 Put it in a Google Doc, a Notion page, or even a note in your project management tool.
 Format doesn't matter.
 The act of writing it down is 90% of the value.

-Ask Batko about your SOPs →The SOP Stack: What to Document First
+The SOP Stack: What to Document First

 You can't document everything at once.
 And you shouldn't try.
 Here's the priority order I recommend for solo founders: